I’ll be honest with you from the off: I had zero idea what sous-vide cooking was before I started writing this post.

 You’ll find the controller app on the Ubuntu Open Store (for now) as Ubuntu Touch’s Bluetooth AppArmor-policy is ‘still not ready for the masses’.

 Interested in trying it out?
-You’ll find all the pertinent details over on Instructables, and the all-important controller app on the Open Store.
+You’ll find all the pertinent details over on Instructables, and the all-important controller app on the Open Store (link no longer active).

 If you don’t own an Ubuntu device you can still control the cooker using a terminal app on Android and iOS.